Sn00pyW00dst0ck/COP5556-Project/README.md

 3. Functions and procedures are slightly inconsistent with the grammar in how they accept arguments.
 The interpreter expects the for all the 'by value' arguments first, followed by the 'by reference' values second.
 4. `goto` statement may or may not cause erratic behavior when jumping across scopes.
 5. Error messages are not given in a Delphi-like manner.
 Instead, if interpretation encounters an issue a stack trace of the java exception is shown.
+6. Classes are within the grammar and you can view their parse tree, but they cannot be interpreted.

 ## References